Feyn

 accuracy score for the predictions

-method Graph.accuracy_threshold
+method Model.accuracy_threshold

 def accuracy_threshold(